- About Katanning SHS

 - Understanding food in society

 This course provides students with opportunities to develop their food related interests and understanding through the design and production of food related products, services and systems.
+Students are able to produce a range of products based on their assessment requirements, and nutritional needs.
+Students are given the opportunity to participate in a range of catering and fund raising events throughout the year.

 March 27, 2015The Year 9 Cooking class made this dish as a healthy snack Fritters in the picture below were made by...